AndrewM-/JSON_forms/README.md

 New forms are created using JSON in a text editor or by using the integrated forms editor.
 I have created a ms-access based form designer with a GUI, but ms-access is not GIT friendly, so I have not uploaded it.

 ## Limitations
  I need to open the exported geopackage in QGIS to add and fill fields for Latitude and Longitude.
 Smash exports point geometry objects which contain Latitude and Longitude but which I cannot unpack yet, without adding in a library dependency.
+This limitation does not apply to ExportInspection_gpap.py which reads the native data format of Smash.
+There is an assumption that you have exported the images from the gpap file, into an image folder that needs to be updated in the code.
+Smash stores the photo data inside the SQLite database as blobs, which need to be extracted first before a web page can be created.